 Dec 12 Delta Air Lines said on Wednesday

-plan to return cash to shareholders.
+would introduce a plan to return cash to shareholders.

 Chief Executive Officer Richard Anderson said during the